The Court of Justice of the European Union confirms that Apple received unlawful state aid from Ireland

 The European Commission argued that this tax arrangement constituted illegal State aid under EU rules, as it unfairly reduced Apple’s tax burden in Ireland.
 The European Commission ordered Ireland to recover the aid, estimating the tax benefits to €13 billion.

-2020 General court decision
+2020 General Court decision

 Ireland, ASI, and AOE challenged the decision of the European Commission, leading the General Court to annul the ruling in 2020.
 The General Court concluded that the European Commission had not sufficiently demonstrated that Apple’s tax treatment provided a selective advantage.

-Final judgment
+Final judgement

 On appeal, the CJEU reversed the General Court's decision, asserting that the European Commission was correct in its assessment.
 The CJEU ruled that the General Court erred in its interpretation of Irish tax law and in its evaluation of the allocation of profits to Irish branches of Apple.
-The final judgment confirms that Ireland's tax rulings violated EU State aid rules and the European Commission’s original order to recover the aid stands.
+The final judgement confirms that Ireland's tax rulings violated EU State aid rules and the European Commission’s original order to recover the aid stands.

 The CJEU press release can be found here.